-- 3743.
+- 3744.
 Timing.
-Flag Race is a timed event. - 3744.
+Flag Race is a timed event. - 3745.
 Timer.
 Electronic timers are recommended to be used along with two back up watches used by official timers.
-If electronic timer fails the average of the watches will be used to indicate the official time. - 3745.
+If electronic timer fails the average of the watches will be used to indicate the official time. - 3746.
 Barrels to be set in a triangle pattern as shown in illustration.
 Distances shown are recommended, others may be used.
-Riders may run the course to right or left - 3746.
-Flag to be picked up at first barrel, horse to proceed around the second barrel and deposit flag in container in third barrel and then cross finish line. - 3747.
-Rider gets a running start and is timed from the time the horse's nose crosses the starting line until it crosses the starting line upon return. - 3748.
+Riders may run the course to right or left - 3747.
+Flag to be picked up at first barrel, horse to proceed around the second barrel and deposit flag in container in third barrel and then cross finish line. - 3748.
+Rider gets a running start and is timed from the time the horse's nose crosses the starting line until it crosses the starting line upon return. - 3749.
 Containers for flags shall be at least the size of a two gallon bucket.
 Plastic or rubber containers are recommended.
-Material in container should be suitable material to allow flag to be easily removed and replaced such as loose sand.
-Flag sticks should be eighteen (18") inches in length with recommended three (3/8") inches or larger round dowel and blunt ends. - 3749.
+Material in container should be either loose sand or kitty litter.
+It should never be an edible material (such as oats or sweet feed) to ensure uniformity across competitions, regardless of venue.
+Flag sticks should be eighteen (18") inches in length with recommended three (3/8") inches or larger round dowel and blunt ends. - 3750.
 The rider will be disqualified for dropping the flag, flag not staying in the stuck position in material inside the container on the third barrel, not going around the second barrel, knocking over any flag container or knocking over first or third barrel or using the flag for a bat or running off course.
-Knockdown of the free standing barrel is a five second penalty. - 3750.
+Knockdown of the free standing barrel is a five second penalty. - 3751.
 Hat or Helmet.
 A five (5) second penalty will be assessed if the hat or helmet is not on the exhibitor's person for the entire time the exhibitor is in the arena.
-Refer to Rule(s) 3304 A-B. - 3751.
-A whip may not exceed two feet in length excluding over and unders which must be attached to the saddle. - 3752.
+Refer to Rule(s) 3304 A-B. - 3752.
+A whip may not exceed two feet in length excluding over and unders which must be attached to the saddle. - 3753.
 It is recommended that drags be conducted before the start of a pole bending and after every seven head.
-Show management may drag more frequently. - 3753.
+Show management may drag more frequently. - 3754.
 Ties.
 If a tie occurs where points are involved, placing will be worked off if all tied exhibitors agree to participate in a run-off, if not, a coin toss will be used to separate the ties.
-In the event of a tie, the horse declared the winner in the runoff must re-run the pattern within two (2) seconds of its original time or the runoff must be held again.
-Penalty time will not apply to the two (2) second rule, but will apply to the final runoff time. - 3754.
+In the event of a tie, the horse declared the winner in the runoff must re-run the pattern within two (2) seconds of its original time or the runoff apply to the final runoff time.

+3755.
 Disqualification.
 Failure to follow the course, loss of course includes negotiating obstacles in any other than specified order, the wrong direction, stopping, circling, backing or reversing direction of movement to correct improper passing of an obstacle shall cause disqualification.